dkjangid11/0G-Storage-Node-Guide/README.md

 ### ✏️ In the config:
 - Add your **wallet's private key** to `miner_key` (❗Don't use `0x` prefix)
-- Change the data directory to:
-  `db_dir = "/zkcache/0g-node-data"`
+- Change the data directory to:  (if other than this) `db_dir = "/zkcache/0g-node-data"`

 ---